cozyrimz/mongo-cluster-dockerized/README.md

 0 meaning groups have no permission
 0 meaning others have no permission

-# create a docker compose file for replica instantiation
+# Create a docker compose file for replica instantiation

 MRS-compose.yml -> Mongo Replica Set yaml file

-# specify all 3 hosts
+# Specify all 3 hosts

-# persists volume
+# Persists volume

-# set authentiation with file.key
+# Set authentiation with file.key

 # CMD - run docker compose